What are the common symptoms of COVID-19?

 - You may find it harder to stay 6 feet apart in indoor spaces.

 - Use soap and water for 20 seconds, especially after you have been in a public place or hand sanitizer if soap and water aren’t available.

 Where can I get more information?

 For up to the minute information about the spread of the coronavirus in Maine, and any health and safety specific questions, please call 211, which is updated regularly by the state of Maine CDC.

 Can anyone get tested?

 We recommend that anyone with respiratory symptoms, including a cough, fever, and/or shortness of breath, contact their primary care provider to be referred to a testing site.
 If you have been traveling, or been in close contact with someone who has been traveling or is a confirmed carrier of COVID-19, you need to be tested.

 If you don’t have a primary care provider and feel you need to be tested, you can go to one of the testing sites and consult with the triage personnel.

 How are you protecting hospital team members?

-Restricting access to hospitals, locating testing sites outside of the hospital walls, and providing Personal Protective Equipment to patient-facing teams all help to keep our team members safe.
+Restricting access to hospitals, screening all who enter our facilities, continually cleaning high touch areas and providing Personal Protective Equipment to patient-facing teams all help to keep our team members safe.
 These steps also protect our patients in the hospital and their families.